hsezhiyan/macos-cyfer/README.md

 Cyfer is a cross-platform application time-tracker that collects user data on websites visited and applications.
 The purpose of this is to provide users a 'trainer' that helps them remain productive throughout their day, one that learns each user's particular behavior.
 We intend to create a sort of life-manager and combine social features as well.
 This repo contains the macOS data collection components.

+NOTE: There are separate repos for server backend and trainer files.
+This is only for data collection.

 # Data Collected
   - Time spent on websites (within Safari/Chrome browsers)
   - Time spent on macOS applications